rackerlabs/genestack/docs/openstack-service-overrides.md

               pci:
                 device_spec: >-
                   {"vendor_id": "10de", "product_id": "1c30"}
-              filter_scheduler:
-                enabled_filters: >-
-                  ComputeFilter,ComputeCapabilitiesFilter,ImagePropertiesFilter,ServerGroupAntiAffinityFilter,
-                  ServerGroupAffinityFilter,PciPassthroughFilter
-                available_filters: nova.scheduler.filters.all_filters
         - label:
             key: openstack-compute-cpu-type  # Defines a KEY
             values:
               - "intel-12700"  # Defines a VALUE
           conf:
             nova:
-              DEFAULT:
+              compute:
                 cpu_shared_set: "0-15"
 ```

 !!! note "PCI-Passthrough and Filters Notice"

-    The above overrides are used to [passthrough a PCI](https://docs.openstack.org/nova/latest/admin/pci-passthrough.html) device in support of a GPU type.
+    The above overrides are used to [passthrough a PCI](openstack-pci-passthrough.md) device in support of a GPU type.
 For more information on GPU passthrough, and how to interact with some of the [advanced scheduling](https://docs.openstack.org/nova/latest/admin/scheduling.html) filter capabilities found in OpenStack, have a look at the official upstream documentation.

 #### Label Overrides Explanation